 Experienced & qualified caregiver

-I have over two years of experience and have worked with a variety of clients including several with Alzheimer’s and a few with Lewy body dementia.
-I’m dementia-certified through the Alzheimer’s Association and am CPR, AED, and First Aid certified through Red Cross.
+I have over two years of experience and have worked with a variety of clients including many with Alzheimer’s and others with Lewy body dementia.
+I’m dementia care certified through the Alzheimer’s Association and am CPR, AED, and First Aid certified through Red Cross.

 Flexibility

-SeniorAsset has a 1 hour minimum, but I’m happy to do longer visits as well.
-You can use me multiple times weekly or only when you go out of town for check-in visits.
+I offer a 1 hour minimum, but I’m happy to do longer visits as well.
+You can use me multiple times weekly or only when you go out of town for check-in visits for you loved one.
+SeniorAsset is an incredibly flexible senior home caregiver option.